-As is the case with academic learning, parents need “just right” strategies for supporting social and emotional skills in adolescence.
+As is the case with academic learning, parents need “just right” activities for supporting social emotional skills in middle school adolescence.
 As one ParentPowered partner explained: “Parents need ways to help [kids] with that transition to independence while letting them know ‘I’m here for you’.”

 These strategies are nested within our SEL domain.
 The messages offer parents everyday things they can do to foster open communication.
 Parents receive tools to help support their adolescent as they navigate independence, new responsibilities, relationships and powerful emotions.